Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 Every reaction receives the values carried by its _input_ molecules as input arguments.
 The reaction body can be a pure function that computes output values purely from input values and outputs some new molecules that carry the newly computed output values.
-Then it is completely safe to execute concurrently several instances of the same reaction, consuming each time a different set of input molecules.
+Then it is completely safe (free of race conditions) to execute concurrently several instances of the same reaction, consuming each time a different set of input molecules.
 This is the way Join Calculus uses the “chemical simulator” to achieve safe and automatic concurrency in a purely functional way.

 ## The syntax of `JoinRun`